HaydenSingleton/XaltiusTravelTomo/README.md

+# TravelTomo
+Main script is _tripAdivisor-test
+Last working version is _tripAdvisor

 # Script to pull data from Trip Advisor's "Things to do page"
 This code takes data from Trip Advisor about attractions in the location/city, to be stored in a csv file (wip) and to be cleaned using pandas.